Eamonbaloun/PC-Beginners-Guide/README.md

 - **CPU**: Go for at least 8 cores, but I recommend 12 if you can.
 It’ll give you more headroom for multitasking and gaming.

 - **GPU**: The big question: [Nvidia or AMD](https://youtu.be/BJ75QVCip88)?
 Personally, I’ve never bought an AMD GPU because I find Nvidia’s price premium worth it for better drivers, stability, and features (DLSS).
 That said, I respect what AMD is doing with better specs at lower prices.
-For a recommendation, [12GB of VRAM is the minimum, but 16GB is ideal](https://youtu.be/dx4En-2PzOU).
+For a recommendation, [12GB of VRAM is the minimum, but 16GB is ideal](https://youtu.be/tiH-HE8wzgM).
 Just get the best card you can afford with at least 12GB or 16GB VRAM. *(Side note: if you do things other than gaming, Nvidia’s CUDA cores have been supported on most creative programs for years and this means most creative apps get a big boost to rendering and encoding thanks to the many years of updates he explains this in the video I linked really well.)*

 - **Cooler**: For air cooling, grab the most expensive Noctua cooler (like the NH-D15) that fits your budget.
 If you prefer an AIO, the **ARCTIC Liquid Freezer** offers solid performance at a good price.

 - **Motherboard**: Never skimp on the motherboard.
 A decent board in the $220–$350 range will cover your needs, but if you’re going with AMD, investing in a better board is a smart move.
 AMD tends to support boards longer, so you could upgrade the CPU in a few years without changing the board.

 - **Storage**: An **NVMe SSD** is the only thing I’d consider these days since they’re so affordable.
 For storage size, 1TB drives are really cheap now.
 I can’t stress enough how important a DRAM buffer is—if a drive has one, it’ll say so.
-I recommend brands like **Samsung, SK Hynix, or Crucial**—they’re all reliable.
+I recommend brands like **Samsung, SK Hynix, or Crucial**—they’re all eliable.

 - **RAM**: Simple—more is always better.
 I wouldn’t go below 32GB, but 48GB is ideal, especially for gaming and productivity.